 Non-derivative financial assets with fixed or determinable payments and fixed maturities are classified as HTM when the Company has the positive intention and ability to hold until maturity.
-These investments are initially recognised at cost, being the fair value of the consideration paid for the acquisition of the investment.
+These investments are initially recognised at fair value.
 After initial measurement, HTM financial assets are measured at amortised cost, using the effective yield method, less impairment losses.
 Gains and losses are recognised in the statement of income when the investments are derecognised or impaired, as well as through the amortisation process.

-(iii) Loans and receivables ("LAR")
+- (e) Financial investments (continued) - (iii) Loans and receivables ("LAR")

 LAR are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-These investments are initially recognised at cost, being the fair value of the consideration paid for the acquisition of the investment.
+These investments are initially recognised at fair value.
 After initial measurement, LAR are measured at amortised cost, using the effective yield method, less impairment losses.
 Gains and losses are recognised in the statement of income when the investments are derecognised or impaired, as well as through the amortisation process.